 - Vitamin E and,

 - Omega 9 fats.

-Plant based milks are commonly made using nuts, seeds or grains like oats.
-However, nuts, seeds and grains contain anti-nutrients which can damage the gut and bind to nutrients from our food, preventing our bodies from absorbing them, potentially leading to deficiencies (2).
+Common plant based milks are made using nuts, seeds, soy or grains like oats.
+However, nuts, seeds, beans, legumes and grains contain high levels of anti-nutrients which can damage the gut and bind to nutrients from our food, preventing our bodies from absorbing them, potentially leading to deficiencies (2).
 They’re also common food sensitivities and are excluded on paleo, autoimmune protocol and whole30 diets.

-Tiger nut milk can be used in exactly the same way as other milks:–
+Tiger nut milk be used in exactly the same way as other milks:–

 - Drunk on its own,

 - Added to hot drinks, smoothies and smoothies bowls,

 recipes using tiger nut milk

 Tiger nut milk can be stored in a glass milk bottle or mason jar in the fridge for up to 2 days.
 As no additives or preservatives are used, the milk will separate as stored, so shake the bottle well before using each time.